icmccorm/mirilli/README.md

 ```
 And the C source code with this command:
 ```
-# cat src/test.c
+# cat src/main.c
 ```
-View each file to confirm that—together—these files match the example shown in Figure 3 with the lines highlighted in red still present.
+View each file to confirm that—together—these files match the example shown in Figure 3 (with the exception of `open_f` instead of `open`) with the lines highlighted in red still present.

 Then, execute this example in MiriLLI
 ```